 To find this information, you have to do a driving records search.

 Have you ever had to look for criminal records online?
 Was it easy?
-Did you search online or did you have to make a phone call to the jail? was the information you recieved correct?
+Did you search online or did you have to make a phone call to the jail?
+Was the information you received correct?
 There are lots of reasons that folks look up criminal records and backgrounds, and your story may make it easier for others.

 Click here to share your story